 Count to ten

-I know some entrepreneurs who like to count their rejections, not so they can get depressed, but so they know when they are going to get a win.
+I know some entrepreneurs who like to count their rejections.
+They do it not because they want to get depressed, but because they want to know when they are going to get a win.

-See, on average about ten rejections is the going price for any worthwhile win.
+See, on average, ten rejections is the going price for any worthwhile win.
 People become legends when they don’t back down from rejections and keep trying and trying.

 This is true for athletes, actors, presidents and entrepreneurs.
 You will eventually win as long as you stay in the game.

 It’s important to understand that most of the time when you are rejected, it’s not you, who is really being rejected.
 Simply, the person on the other end has reasons not to get involved with you at that moment.

 For example, you may try dozens of ways to approach potential clients and get shot down for a dozen of reasons.
 This one is too busy right now…this one isn’t looking at new opportunities…this one is getting out of business.

 In each of those cases, you might have gotten a different response.
 Approach the new client when he’s not busy, and you might get twenty minutes of his time.
 Or wait until that client is looking at new opportunities, and she may be interested.
 Or consider the possibility that if you met that client three months earlier, when that client was still in the game, things might have happened for you.

 As you can see, most rejections really don’t have anything to do with you or your idea.
 Anyone else who approached those potential clients probably would’ve gotten the same answer.